Air Cargo Export Procedures – Introduction

 Conformity of the Freight to the Customs Documents

 The number of pieces and the total gross weight on the Air Waybill must correspond to the data on the Export Declaration.
 Many freight forwarders are willing to submit the application to the local customs office of the shipper.
 If you are a shipper, and are not in a position to apply for the declaration, please talk to your freight agent.
 The details on the export declaration and on the air waybill must tally.
+In addition, the contents of the packages must be in conformity with the description in the freight documents

 The Tasks of the Cargo Agent : People in Air Export Cargo Forwarding